 The Company has entered into employment contracts with four of its senior officers.
 Two contracts are dated December 8, 1999, while the other two are dated June 18, 2001 and July 20, 2001, respectively.
 Each contract has a three-year term and a two-year covenant not to compete from the date of termination.
-Total annual commitments for salaries under these contracts are \$1,033.
-In the event of a change in control of the Company, or in the event of involuntary termination without cause, the employment contracts provide for the payment of from one to three years of salary and bonuses.
+These contracts automatically extend for a one year period at the end of the initial term and any renewal period.
+Total annual commitments for salaries under these contracts are \$1,085.
+In the event of a change in control of the Company, or in the event of involuntary termination without cause, the employment contracts provide for a payment ranging from one to three years of salary and bonuses.

-10. PREFERRED STOCK
+13. PREFERRED STOCK

 The Company is authorized to issue up to 1,000,000 shares of preferred stock in one or more series.
-As of April 30, 2001 and 2002, the Company had 55,750 shares authorized, issued and outstanding of Series A Redeemable Convertible Preferred Stock issued at \$1,000 per share.
-These shares are convertible into Class A common stock, at the option of the Holders, at \$14 per share.
+As of April 30, 2002 and 2003, the Company had 55,750 shares authorized, issued and outstanding of Series A Redeemable Convertible Preferred Stock issued at \$1,000 per share.
+These shares are convertible into Class A common stock, at the option of the holders, at \$14 per share.
 Dividends are cumulative at a rate of 5%, compounded quarterly.
 The Company has the option to redeem the preferred stock for cash at any time after three years at a price giving the holder a defined yield, but must redeem the shares by the seventh anniversary date at liquidation value, which equals original cost, plus accrued but unpaid dividends, if any.
 Pursuant to the stock agreement, acceleration of the liquidation provisions would occur upon change in control of the Company.

-During the fiscal years 2001 and 2002, the Company accrued \$1,970 and \$3,010 of dividends, respectively, which are included in the carrying value of the preferred stock in the accompanying consolidated balance sheet.
+During the fiscal years 2001, 2002 and 2003, the Company accrued \$1,970, \$3,010 and \$3,094 of dividends, respectively, which are included in the carrying value of the preferred stock in the accompanying consolidated balance sheets.

-11. STOCKHOLDERS' EQUITY
+14. STOCKHOLDERS' EQUITY